 The symptoms of combined ADHD include a combination of the symptom sets listed above.
 For instance, someone may be unable to sit still for long periods and have difficulty concentrating.

-Everyone feels depressed now and then, but clinical depression is more than just an unpleasant emotion—it’s a registered medical condition.
+Everyone feels sad or depressed now and then, but clinical depression is more than just an unpleasant emotion—it’s a registered medical condition.
 Also called major depressive disorder or major depression, clinical depression is chronic and all-encompassing.
 While emotional depression eventually subsides, clinical depression continuously comes and goes—sometimes for an individual’s entire life.

 The Similarities Between ADHD Symptoms and Depression

-ADHD and depression are often comorbid—meaning that if you have one, it’s more likely you also have the other.
+ADHD and depression are often comorbid—meaning that if you have one, it’s more likely that you also have the other.
 Of course, you can have major depression without having ADHD and vice versa, but there is a strong link between the two because they share many characteristics.

 For instance, adults with ADHD are three times more likely to experience depression than those without it.
 Teens with ADHD are ten times more likely to have depression.
 This link is likely due to two factors:

 - The increased stress and frustration those with unregulated ADHD often experience